 The overall goal of the rural program has been to reduce the vulnerability of herders to pastoral risk as well as to protect and extend gains made to provide relief in cases of climate emergencies, micro-finance, telecommunications and social services to rural residents.
-It is doing so through several projects.

 The new livestock insurance regime is being scaled up nation-wide to protect herders from the vulnerability of natural and environmental risks.
 This project also improves the country’s risk management system.
 During 2006-2009, 15,802 herders were covered by the Index Based Livestock Insurance Program (IBLIP) in four pilot aimags (provinces) Bayankhongor, Uvs, Sukhbaaatar and Khenty.
 3947 herders have received indemnity payments of approximately 770 million Togrog through the program.

-As of March 2011, 39,389 microfinance loans have been disbursed by banks and non-bank financial institutions, benefiting 181,470 people directly or indirectly under the microfinance fund which is a component of Mongolia’s Sustainable Livelihoods Project (SLP).
+39,389 microfinance loans have been disbursed by banks and non-bank financial institutions, benefiting 181,470 people directly or indirectly under the microfinance fund which is a component of Mongolia’s Sustainable Livelihoods Project (SLP).
 The SLP is supported by the World Bank and donor partners (European Union and the Japanese Government).